nazmi/esp-buggy/docs/DEMO.md

     Now, just apply a scale factor to each sensor to scale it to the desired maximum level.
     @note We assumed the sensors scaled linearly. *But did it?*

 2. The **black level** was calibrated by placing a **black track** under the sensors and toggling the sensors under **minimum light conditions**.
-This ensured we get minimum treshold value at minimum external noise(infrared). *What to do with the black level?* It was pretty much pointless to read small values that were not useful for distance calculation, so the black level is the threshold of the sensor activation.
+This ensured we get a minimum threshold value at minimum external noise(infrared). *What to do with the black level?* It was pretty much pointless to read small values that were not useful for distance calculation, so the black level is the threshold of the sensor activation.

 3. Although we expected perfect results by calibration, there will be always external noise coming from sunlight and other sources.
 The issue needed to be addressed to avoid unreliable readings consisting of random errors.